EAM Jaishankar to visit Indonesia on July 7 to attend G20 foreign ministers' meet | Law-Order

 The presidency of the G20 rotates every year among its member states, with the country that holds the presidency working together with its predecessor and successor, also known as Troika.

-Italy held the G-20 Presidency in 2021 while Indonesia is playing the role in 2022 and India will assume charge in 2023.
+Italy held the G20 Presidency in 2021 while Indonesia is playing the role in 2022 and India will assume the charge in 2023.
 Italy, Indonesia and India are the troika countries at present.
+There have been debates about Russia's participation at the G20 summit later this year in Indonesia in view of its attacks on Ukraine.
+Several Western powers have pitched for not allowing Russia to participate in the summit.
+The members of G20 are: Argentina, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, Republic of Korea, Mexico, Russia, Saudi Arabia, South Africa, Turkey, the UK, the US and the European Union.
+Spain is also invited as a permanent guest.

+Each year, the Presidency invites guest countries, which take full part in the G20 exercise.
+Several international and regional organizations also participate, granting the forum an even broader representation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)